Things to Do at Wong Tai Sin Temple

 What to See & Do

-Main Altar and Prayer Hall
+Main Altar Hall (Good Wish Hall)

-Kau Cim Fortune Telling Arcade
+Kau Cim Fortune Telling Zone

 Practical Information